Romelu Lukaku: 2023–24: Loan to Roma

 During the summer of 2023, Lukaku was reportedly negotiating with Inter Milan rivals Juventus for a possible move, enraging many Inter and Juventus fans.
 However, on 31 August 2023, Lukaku was sent to another Serie A club, Roma, on a season-long loan deal for a reported fee in the region of £8 million (€9.3 million), with the club covering the whole of the player's salary.
 Lukaku also reportedly agreed to a new contract at Chelsea, which included a wage cut to the remainder of his contract and a release clause of £37 million.
 On 1 September, he made his debut for Roma at Stadio Olimpico, coming off the bench in a 2–1 defeat against Milan.
 On 17 September, he scored his first goal in a 7–0 win over Empoli.

 Napoli

 On 29 August 2024, Lukaku permanently transferred to Serie A club Napoli for a fee reportedly worth €30 million.
 On his debut for the club two days later, he scored an equaliser in stoppage time of an eventual 2–1 win over Parma.
 On 23 May 2025, he scored Napoli's second goal against Cagliari as they won 2–0 to secure the club's fourth Serie A title.
 During the 2025–26 pre-season, Lukaku sustained a left thigh injury which would sideline him for several months.

+Fenerbahçe

+On 12 August 2026, Lukaku joined Süper Lig side Fenerbahçe on a one-year deal.
+On 18 August, he made his debut with the team in a 2026–27 UEFA Champions League play-off round match, 1–1 first leg draw against Lyon.